My family member / partner has been remanded in custody. What does remand in custody mean?

 Why has my family member/partner been remanded into custody?

-The reasons a prisoner may be held in custody leading up to a trial vary.
+A prisoner may be held in custody leading up to a trial vary for a variety of reasons.
 The prosecution can indicate one or more of the following as reasons a person should not be released on bail:

 - The individual has previous convictions for similar offences.